Iitaka fibrations for dlt pairs polarized by a nef and log big divisor: Introduction

 Theorem \ref{thm--compl-dlt-intro} is a consequence of the boundedness of complements for a special kind of dlt pairs (Theorem \ref{thm--compl-dlt}).
 In Example \ref{exam-eff-nonvan-counter}, we show that the log bigness of $M_{i}$ cannot be relaxed to the bigness in Theorem \ref{thm--eff-iitaka-intro} and Theorem \ref{thm--compl-dlt-intro}.
-It is not clear that the dlt property is generalized to log canonicity.
+It is not clear that the dlt property can be generalized to log canonicity.

 Finally, we discuss the effective finite generation of the generalized log canonical rings for the above $(X,\Delta,M)$.
-A kind of the effective finite generation for projective klt threefolds $(X,B)$ was proved by Cascini--Zhang \cite{cz} when $K_{X}+B$ is big or $B$ is nef and big.
+A kind of the effective finite generation for projective klt threefolds $(V,B)$ was proved by Cascini--Zhang \cite{cz} when $K_{V}+B$ is big or $B$ is nef and big.
 In this paper, we prove the following theorem.